braksator/webarchiver/README.md

 ## Dedupe options

-Deduplication is performed on files that don't appear to contain binary data, aren't matched with **options.justCopy**, and don't contain strings in **options.skipContaining**.
+Deduplication is performed on files that don't appear to contain binary data, aren't matched with *options.justCopy*, and don't contain strings in *options.skipContaining*.

-To speed up deduplication the file is analyzed in fragments where the fragments either start with a character in **options.dedupe.startsWith**, or end with a character listed in **options.dedupe.endsWith**.
+To speed up deduplication the file is analyzed in fragments where the fragments either start with a character in *options.dedupe.startsWith*, or end with a character listed in *options.dedupe.endsWith*.
 Multiple fragments may be joined together to create a duplication match, but no match will be smaller than a fragment.
 Deduplication is performed after minification to increase the chances of a match.

 The deduplication of the file is reconstructed on the server with PHP preprocessing.
-Therefore each file is prepended with a PHP include to a file with the replacement variables (**options.vFile**) and the contents of the file is echo'd as a PHP string.
+Therefore each file is prepended with a PHP include to a file with the replacement variables (*options.vFile*) and the contents of the file is echo'd as a PHP string.
 This works with HTML/CSS/JS files if they are set to be preprocessed by PHP on the server.

 Replacements are performed in the string by substituting portions of duplicated text with '.$var.' - where the names of the vars are automatically generated to be as short as possible.
-Therefore each file has some overhead (28 chars), each replacement instance has some overhead (6+ chars), and the storage of the original text has some overhead too.
+Therefore each file has some overhead (28 chars), each replacement instance has some overhead (6+ chars*, or 3+ chars* when adjacent to another replacement), and the storage of the original text has some overhead too (6 chars for the vFile header and 6+ chars* per string plus the length of the string).

+> *The plus (+) refers to the fact that replacement variable names start out at a length of one character and
+> increase in size as the program runs, the schedule for how many variables of each length are used is as follows:
+> 1: 26, 2: 936, 3: 33696, 4: 1213056 ... n: `36 ^ n - 10 * 36 ^ (n - 1)`
+> (6+ chars in typical replacement: `'.$v.'` 3+ chars in adjacent replacement: `$v.` 6+ chars in vFile: `$v='';`)

-Due to the overhead it is advisable to not choose a particularly small value for **options.dedupe.minSaving**.
+Due to the overhead it is advisable to not choose a particularly small value for *options.dedupe.minSaving*.
 The default is already quite small and relies on there being several of most duplicates to justify replacement.
 You may want to set it higher!
-Setting **options.dedupe.minLength** will speed up the algorithm, as the default of a falsey value will automatically calculate it each time based on minSaving.
+Setting *options.dedupe.minLength* will speed up the algorithm, as the default of a falsey value will automatically calculate it each time based on minSaving.
 Setting minLength to greater than 0 but less than minSaving + 6 is a poor choice for computing efficiency.
 Bottom line though; both minLength and minSaving will be enforced no matter what you do here.

-The more chars added in **options.dedupe.startsWith** and **options.dedupe.endsWith** the slower the deduplication tends to go.
+The more chars added in *options.dedupe.startsWith* and *options.dedupe.endsWith* the slower the deduplication tends to go.
 At the minimum for html you should just use '<' and '>', but the braces, brackets, and parenthesis will help with JavaScript and CSS.
 Line breaks should be rare with minification so they may as well be included.
 Whitespace is included by default as it is quite an effective addition but does significantly hurt performance.
 Be aware that all chars are matched